trpc/trpc/README.md

 tRPC is a framework for building strongly typed RPC APIs with TypeScript.
 Alternatively, you can think of it as a way to avoid APIs altogether.

 - 🔐  Type-safety on everything - on the API-routes, the input data & router output.
 - 🐎  No run-time bloat or slow code generation.
-The magic is all in the TypeScript compiler. tRPC has direct no deps and has tiny client-side footprint.
+The magic is all in the TypeScript compiler. tRPC itself has no deps and a tiny client-side footprint.
 - 😌  No double-declaration of types.
 Actually you don't have to declare types at all, as they are inferred.
 - 🔋  Batteries included with a React-library but not tied to React (wanna make one for Svelte or Vue?
 [Contact me](https://twitter.com/alexdotjs))
 - 🧑‍🎨  Works great with React + React Native.
 And probably with all the other front-end frameworks.